Aisha-Fathima/Aisha-Fathima/README.md

 Outside of work, I'm interested in following the developments of science.
 I make [art](https://aishafm.tumblr.com/), play video games and pretend I am a [photographer](https://in.pinterest.com/aisha_fathima/skiee/) .

 ###  Fun Facts

-* I talk to my code like it’s a teammate.
+* I talk to my code like it can hear me.
 * Every project has at least three “final” versions.
 * I debug by staring at the screen until clarity appears.
-* My best ideas arrive after I’ve already closed my laptop.

 #### Let’s connect!